sumehta/FBMA/README.md

 ```

 ### Dataset Prep
 For licensing reasons we cannot make the datasets in the paper available.
-Your own data should be prepared as described below.
-Data should be split into `train.csv`, `val.csv` and `test.csv` files.
-Each file should contain tokenized, lemmatized text and the class label.
-Sentences in the text should be separated by a `<s>` markup.
-The csv header should contain two fields `text` and `label`.
+Your data must be prepared as described.
+Data must be split into `train.csv`, `val.csv` and `test.csv` files.
+Each file must contain tokenized, lemmatized text and the class label.
+Sentences in the text must be separated by a `<s>` markup.
+The csv header must contain two fields `text` and `label`.

 Example record:
-Considering there are two classes.
 The first field is the record text while the second field is the record label.

 ```
 baghdad national iraqi news agency nina the armed forces have killed dozens of  terrorists including